CEGRcode/labtutorial/docs/pegr.md

 Now go into the pegr folder and run pegr
   * `$ grails run-app`

-This will successfully start and provide with you an url (http://localhost:8081/pegr)
-- usually which directs you to the login screen of PEGR.
+This will successfully start and provide with you an url (http://localhost:8081/pegr) that usually directs you to the login screen of PEGR.

 Login using the following labadmin credentials:

     Username: labadmin
     Password: passcode

+CONGRATULATIONS, YOU HAVE SUCCESSFULLY SET UP THE LOCAL PEGR!